Yitskhok Rudashevski

-Fragments of the diary were published in original Yiddish in 1953 in Di goldene keyt magazine.
+Fragments of the diary were published in its original Yiddish in 1953 in Di goldene keyt magazine.
 Abraham Yavin translated it into Hebrew in 1968.
-An English translation, The Diary of the Vilna Ghetto (from Yiddish original and Hebrew publication) by Percy Matenko was published in 1973 by Ghetto Fighters' House, Israel.
-In 1973 a Hebrew translation of the diary was published by the Ghetto Fighters' House.
+An English translation, The Diary of the Vilna Ghetto (from the Yiddish original and Hebrew publication) by Percy Matenko was published in 1973 by Ghetto Fighters' House, Israel.
+A Hebrew translation of the diary was published by the Ghetto Fighters' House that same year.
 The original diary is held in the archives of the YIVO Institute for Jewish Research in New York.
 In 2018 it was published in Yiddish and Lithuanian.
+In 2024 a new English translation of the diary by Solon Beinfeld, edited by Samuel D. Kassow, was published under the title The Rudashevski Diary.

-The Stumbling Stone commemorating Isaac Rudashevsky is laid at Rūdninkų g.
-8 in Vilnius where Isaac attended the CBS Jewish gymnasium.
+The stolperstein commemorating Rudashevski is laid at Rūdninkų g.
+8 in Vilnius where he attended the CBS Jewish gymnasium.